Freddy Krueger: Film

 In A Nightmare on Elm Street 3: Dream Warriors, more of Freddy's backstory is revealed by the mysterious nun who repeatedly appears to Dr. Neil Gordon (Craig Wasson).
-Freddy's mother, Amanda Krueger (Nan Martin), was a nun and a nurse at the asylum featured in the film.
-At the time she worked there, a largely abandoned, run-down wing of the asylum was used to lock up entire hordes of the most insane criminals all at once.
-When Amanda was young, she was accidentally locked into the room with the criminals over a holiday weekend.
+Freddy's mother, Amanda Krueger (Nan Martin), was a nun and a nurse at the asylum.
+At the time she worked there, a run-down wing of the asylum was used to lock up hundreds of the most insane criminals.
+When Amanda was young, she was accidentally locked in with the criminals over a holiday weekend.
 They managed to keep her hidden for days, raping her repeatedly.
-When she was finally discovered, she was barely alive and pregnant, with the result that Krueger was regarded as "the bastard son of a hundred maniacs" due to it being impossible to determine which of the rapists was his biological father.
+When she was finally discovered, she was barely alive and pregnant.
+This earned Krueger his nickname as "the bastard son of a hundred maniacs".
+Freddy also reveals that he gains strength from the souls of those he kills.

 In Freddy's Dead: The Final Nightmare, it is revealed that Freddy was adopted by an alcoholic named Mr. Underwood (Alice Cooper), who abused Freddy throughout his childhood until finally Mr. Underwood was murdered by the teenaged Freddy (Tobe Sexton), becoming his first kill.
 Freddy tortured animals and engaged in self-mutilation, and became a serial killer by murdering the children of people who had bullied him when he was a child.
-Prior to his murder, he was married to a woman named Loretta (Lindsey Fields), whom he also murdered after she discovers his secret.
+Prior to his murder, he was married to a woman named Loretta (Lindsey Fields), whom he also murdered after she discovered his secret.
 He also had a daughter, Katherine/Maggie (Lisa Zane), who seeks to end her father's horrific legacy once and for all, killing him at the end of the movie.